-I chose to use russet potatoes for my potato soup for a few reasons.
+I chose to use russet potatoes for this potato soup recipe for a few reasons.
 They mash easily and are a bit starchier than other potato varieties, which helps make a nice thick soup.
 Yukon Gold, which are slightly starchy and slightly waxy and hold their shape better, so they are a good option if you like your soup to be more on the chunky-soupy side rather than thick and velvety.

 Looking for a Sweet Potato Soup?
 Check out my Creamy Sweet Potato Soup.